Chart Color Schemes

 North Tamworth lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, North Tamworth's population is estimated at around 6805 as of Nov 2025.
-This reflects an increase of 532 people (8.5%) since the 2021 Census, which reported a population of 6273 people.
-The change is inferred from the resident population of 6658 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 336 validated new addresses since the Census date.
-This level of population equates to a density ratio of 374 persons per square kilometer, providing significant space per person and potential room for further development.
-North Tamworth's 8.5% growth since the 2021 census exceeded the SA4 region (4.4%), along with the non-metro area, marking it as a growth leader in the region.
-Population growth for the suburb was primarily driven by overseas migration, which was essentially the sole driver of population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, as of Nov 2025, North Tamworth's estimated population is around 6716.
+This reflects an increase of 443 people since the 2021 Census, which reported a population of 6273.
+The change was inferred from AreaSearch's estimation of the resident population at 6452 following examination of ABS ERP data release in Jun 2024 and additional validation of 336 new addresses since the Census date.
+This level of population equates to a density ratio of 369 persons per square kilometer, providing significant space per person for further development.
+North Tamworth's growth rate of 7.1% since the 2021 census exceeded both the SA4 region at 4.6% and the non-metro area, marking it as a growth leader in the region.
+AreaSearch projects population trends using ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are utilized.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends indicate a significant increase in North Tamworth's top quartile of Australian non-metropolitan areas, with an expected increase of 1491 persons to 2041 based on aggregated SA2-level projections, reflecting an overall increase of 16.7% over the 17 years.
+By 2041, the North Tamworth statistical area is forecasted to increase by 1493 persons, reflecting an overall increase of 18.3% over the 17-year period.

 Frequently Asked Questions - Population